 Can I just tell you from the front lines to all of you who think this is possible: If you have a beast, you can’t make it dance, no matter what tune or what shoe you put out there.
 The beast ain’t gonna dance.
 The idea that enforcing professional development “with assessment efforts” overlooks the fact that higher education faculty don’t want to be developed in this way—in fact they want to enact a full on retreat from this beast.

-Take it from the beat cop without a badge, uniform or authority—we’ve got to do more to support faculty, not the other way around.
+Take it from the beat cop without a badge, uniform or authority—we’ve got to do more change-management in higher education and better support those early adopters or we will be singing the assessment blues for a long time to come.